Community Herbalist Retreat

 Saturday and Sunday Morning Yoga with Ryan Jackson

-Ryan Marie Jackson lives with her husband, two daughters and Great Dane in Massachusetts.
-She is an herbalist to friends and family and has coached many through various healing nutritional programs.
-She is a trained adult and kids yoga teacher but spends most days home-schooling her children and playing with plants in the kitchen.
-She was drawn to herbalism via diet and gardening about 20 years ago.
-After having children, herbs became an intuitive way to care for her family and she has been studying whole-heartedly since.
+Ryan Marie Jackson lives with her husband, two daughters and Cobberdog in Massachusetts.
+Currently, Ryan is teaching yoga as well as local herbal classes.
+She has coached people through various healing nutritional programs while helping them learn about and use herbs for support.
+Food was Ryan’s first plant medicine, learning about diet as the basis for healing.
+She has been gardening for most her life and still has not yet learned how to avoid buying way too many plants every spring.
+After having children, over 17 years ago, herbs became an intuitive way to care for her family and she has been studying whole-heartedly since.
 She has attended many classes throughout the years, learning from well-respected herbalists from around the world.
-Definitely a wild-hearted herbalist, her inspiration comes from the plant spirits and the mind-blowing science of it all!
+Definitely a wild-hearted herbalist, her inspiration comes from the plant spirits as well as the mind-blowing science of it all

 Fa Lo Santuccio, Do a Little Holy Thing with Gail Faith Edwards

 The practice of Benedicaria is all pervasive in Southern Italia.
 These spiritual practices and traditional ways of restoring health to body, mind and spirit, long referred to as "just the way we do things", became known as Benedicaria, a term that links spiritual faith, from the dawn of time, to our physical well-being.
-We're going to continue exploring the pharmacopeia and practices of the Benedetta, and also to deepen the dream work we began a couple of years ago.
+We're going to continue exploring the pharmacopeia and practices of the Benedetta, and also to deepen the traditional Southern Italian Healing Dream work we’ve been exploring the past few years.
 This work will be informally woven into our weekend together.

 Gail Faith Edwards, is a Community Herbalist with more than forty years experience.
 She is the author of several books on herbal medicine, operates a vibrant medicinal herb farm, school and herbal products business and consults with clients.
 She teaches internationally, leads sacred journeys to Southern Italy twice a year and has students around the world.

-Saturday night fire, Summer Solstice Ceremony, magical plant gathering
+Ceremony of Condolence - Saturday night fire, Summer Solstice Ceremony

-We will have the opportunity to release that which no longer serves us and welcome fresh, new energy into our lives.
-This will be an event full of symbolism ~ with drumming, energy clearing, a little drama, and infinite transformative potential.
-We will be gathering herbs for magical purposes, as is traditional on this sacred night, after the ceremony.
+After the release of that which no longer serves us and welcoming fresh, new energy into our lives we will gather herbs for magical purposes, as is traditional on this sacred night.

-Sunday morning magic hour - creating amulets, poppet dolls and herb bundles.
+Sunday morning magic hour - creating amulets and herb bundles.

 Sunday morning Barter Faire - bring your beautifully handcrafted items to barter!